Sedex Awards 2018

 We are excited to host the Sedex Awards 2018, which celebrate the fantastic work done by Sedex Members worldwide.

-Applications for these awards are now closed and the shortlist has been announced.
+Applications for these awards are now closed and the winners have been announced.

 The Sedex awards are a chance to highlight the important and sustainable work our members have carried out across a range of different industries.
 If you believe your organisation has showcased continuous improvement and created positive impact on the supply chain, people or the environment, then you could be the recipients of one of Sedex’s distinguished awards.